-The Wine Company runs an outlet at Evans Road and another at Dempsey Hill that cater to the many in this neighbourhood who want fine wine.
+The Wine Company runs an outlet at Evans Road and another at Dempsey Hill that cater to the wine-loving crowd in this neighbourhood.
 In addition, five out of 11 stores (go figure!) by the wine retailer, the Straits Wine Company, are conveniently located in Bukit Timah at Balmoral Plaza, Cluny Court, Rail Mall, Sixth Avenue and Serene Centre.

-There are comparatively fewer beer places here but the ubiquitous and ever popular Bar Bar Black Sheep has a branch at Cluny Court, for a casual chill-out session with an ice cold beer.
-There is also Beer Market, where you can order salted egg yolk wings (yums!) to go with your tipple and the Great Beer Experiment at PasarBella, with an astounding range of craft beers and limited edition brews.
+The ubiquitous and ever popular Bar Bar Black Sheep also has a branch at Cluny Court, for a casual chill-out session with an ice cold beer.
+There is also Beer Market, where you can order salted egg yolk wings (yums!) to go with your tipple, or the Great Beer Experiment at PasarBella, with an astounding range of craft beers and limited edition brews.

 Orchard Road, Singapore’s main shopping belt, is a mere hop away and will satisfy even the most hardcore of all shopaholics among us.
 But think about shopping in Bukit Timah and furniture stores and home decor boutiques come to mind, wooden and vintage furniture in particular.